 Good posts share research-based information from North Carolina’s land grant universities (NC State and NC A&T), but are short and conversational.
 Participants visiting social media sites often do not stay long enough to read long wordy posts, so succinct posts are more effective.
 Finally, humor is another way to inspire the audience.
 Share humor in images or text judiciously and never include others as the focus of your humor.

-Examples of effective posts would include sharing information on upcoming Extension and EMGV programs and events, updating the community with new research, providing timely information on insects or diseases, or identifying timelines for landscape maintenance.
-EMGV social media should not promote products or businesses, share family photos, or respond unprofessionally to negative posts.
-Administrators posting on an EMGV Facebook page (or any social media outlet) represent NC Cooperative Extension.
-The National Extension Master Gardener Social Media Training site offers an example of coordinating posts by using an Editorial Calendar from UF/IFAS that may ensure that all posts are effective.
+Examples of effective posts would include sharing information on upcoming Extension and EMG programs and events, updating the community with new research, providing timely information on insects or diseases, or identifying timelines for landscape maintenance.
+EMG social media should not promote products or businesses, share family photos, or respond unprofessionally to negative posts.
+Administrators posting on an EMG Facebook page (or any social media outlet) represent N.C.
+Cooperative Extension.
+The National Extension Master Gardener Social Media Training site offers an example of coordinating posts by using an Editorial Calendar from UF/IFAS that may ensure that all posts are effective

-As EMGVs review their opportunities for involvement in social media as a means for outreach, it is essential to identify the reasons for social media involvement and which outlets will be most effective to reach the intended audience.
-Extension Master Gardener Volunteers should define goals and objectives for the selected social media outlet.
+As MGVs review their opportunities for involvement in social media as a means for outreach, it is essential to identify the reasons for social media involvement and which outlets will be most effective to reach the intended audience.
+Master Gardener volunteers should define goals and objectives for the selected social media outlet.
 Understand the chosen social media and the amount of commitment required to effectively implement that media.
 Meet with the Extension agent/coordinator in your county before beginning any social media campaign.
-It is crucial that any EMGV program involvement with social media is met with planning and professionalism.
+It is crucial that any EMG program involvement with social media is met with planning and professionalism.

 Social Media Best Practices, NC State University

 Social Media Best Practices and Guidelines, NC State University

 Social Media Policies & Best Practices, University of Arkansas Extension

 Extension Master Gardener Social Media Training Site, EMG Social Media Task Force